When does the 2018 season start?

-We are beginning one week earlier this year, the week of June 6.
+We are beginning the week of June 5.
 As usual, the CSA lasts 20 weeks through October, with a week off this year for the 4th of July.

 Are payment plans available?
 Can I do a work-trade for part of my share?
 Can I help on the farm?

 If you cannot afford to pay the full amount of your share right away we are happy to work something out with you.
 Please e-mail firstname.lastname@example.org to work out details.
 If at all possible we ask that you pay at least 25% of your share cost in cash now, and then we can work something out.
 If you just want to help out on one of our farms let us know!
 There’s always a lot to do.

 Yes!
 Although you cannot pay upfront in full with SNAP benefits, you may sign up with an initial deposit and pay the remainder at weekly pickups with your Bridge Card.
 This option is currently available for pickup at Food Field (Saturdays) only.
 Please email us (email@example.com) if you have questions about this option.